USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_quick_start.md

 Most clustered multiprocessor systems require a command to start the MPI run-time environment.
 The default CCTM run script uses the *mpirun* command.
 Consult your system administrator to find out how to invoke MPI when running multiprocessor applications.

-For single-processor computing, set NPCOL_NPROW to 1 1:
+For single-processor computing, set PROC to serial:

 ```
-setenv NPCOL_NPROW 1 1
+set PROC     = serial
 ```

-After configuring the MPI settings for your Linux system, using the following command to run the CCTM.
+After configuring the MPI settings for your Linux system, check the rest of the script to ensure the correct path and names are used for the input data files.
 Per the note above, different Linux systems have different requirements for submitting MPI jobs.
 The command below is an example of how to submit the CCTM run script and may differ depending on the MPI requirements of your Linux system.

 ```
 ./run_cctm.csh |& tee cctm.log